-A self-contained library that lets any agent, server, or function emit a cryptographically signed, audit-grade receipt for every action it takes — and verify any other agent’s receipt offline in about 50 ms. No prover network.
+It's a library that any agent, server, or function can use on its own.
+It signs a receipt, good enough for an audit, for every action it takes.
+It also checks any other agent's receipt offline in about 50 ms. No prover network.
 No trusted setup.
-No external service call required.
+No call to an outside service needed.

-Everything is MIT-licensed and runs locally.
-The four primitives — HAHS, SpectralZK, SHOD, ViewKey — are the same primitives behind the patent applications HIVE‑2026‑MNK‑001 and HIVE‑2026‑SZK‑001.
+Everything is MIT-licensed and runs on your own machine.
+The four tools, HAHS, SpectralZK, SHOD, and ViewKey, are the same ones covered by our patent applications HIVE-2026-MNK-001 and HIVE-2026-SZK-001.

 Three patterns cover almost every integration.
 Each is one import and a handful of lines.

-Call hive.hahs.issue(…) at the moment an agent does something that matters — a tool call, a database write, a payment.
-You get a signed receipt with a deterministic ID.
+Call hive.hahs.issue(…) the moment your agent does something that matters: a tool call, a database write, a payment.
+You get a signed receipt with a fixed, repeatable ID.
 Store it, attach it to an event bus, or anchor it.

-Drop in front of x402: import { HiveX402Adapter } from 'x402-hive' — every x402 payment emits a HAHS receipt and an optional SpectralZK sidecar.
+Drop this in front of x402: import { HiveX402Adapter } from 'x402-hive'.
+Every x402 payment now gives you a HAHS receipt, plus an optional SpectralZK proof on the side.
 Your payment code does not change.

-Other agent stacks log to a database.
-Other payment rails settle then forget.
-Hive gives every action a portable, verifiable signature — the same instrument auditors, regulators, and counterparties already trust elsewhere.
+Other agent stacks just log to a database.
+Other payment rails settle a payment, then forget about it.
+Hive gives every action a signature you can carry anywhere and check anywhere.
+It's the same kind of proof that auditors, regulators, and business partners already trust elsewhere.

 No prover network.
 No trusted setup.
 No call out to a remote service.
-Verify a receipt on an edge worker, an air‑gapped laptop, or a regulator’s offline review machine.
+Check a receipt on an edge worker, a laptop with no internet connection, or a regulator's offline review machine.

-If you already use x402, the adapter is one import.
-Hive becomes your audit layer without you switching facilitators, chains, or payment surfaces.
+If you already use x402, the adapter is a single import.
+Hive becomes your audit layer, and you don't have to switch facilitators, chains, or payment tools.

-The primitives, the schemas, and both SDKs are MIT.
-The Hive backend is optional — you can verify and govern with the SDK alone.
-The network is where the leverage lives.
+The tools, the schemas, and both SDKs are MIT-licensed.
+The Hive backend is optional.
+You can check receipts and run governance with just the SDK.
+The network is what gives you extra leverage on top of that.

-Every primitive is callable from either SDK with the same arguments and returns the same byte-level artifacts.
-The canon directory hosts the full specifications, schemas, and reference verifiers.
+You can call any of these four tools from either SDK with the same arguments, and you get the same result down to the byte.
+The canon directory has the full specs, schemas, and reference checkers.

-Sign in one language, verify in the other.
-The two SDKs canonicalize over the same RFC 8785 JCS bytes.
+Sign in one language, check it in the other.
+Both SDKs build the same RFC 8785 JCS bytes.

 # pip install hive-protocol from cryptography.hazmat.primitives.asymmetric.ed25519 import Ed25519PrivateKey from hive import hahs, shod, viewkey from hive.viewkey import AUDIENCE_REGULATOR, ViewKey # 1. pre-flight outbound governance gate = shod.GateStack.default( allowlist=["openrouter.ai"], daily_cap_usd=500, price_window=(0.001, 0.02), ) result = gate.evaluate(recipient="openrouter.ai", amount_usd=145, unit_price_usd=0.0058) assert result.ok, result.short() # 2. sign the receipt sk = Ed25519PrivateKey.generate() receipt = hahs.issue( symbol="SIU-LLM70B-T0-ZK-US", units=25000, amount_usd=145.0, recipient="openrouter.ai", issuer_sk=sk, ) ok, reason = hahs.verify(receipt) # 3. lens for regulator audit (recipient stripped) vk = ViewKey.generate(AUDIENCE_REGULATOR) audit = viewkey.lens(receipt, vk)